 Retail is moving up fast, both in operations and customer-facing circumstances as Tully says.

 In its mentioned forecast on the worldwide growth of the Internet of Things market, IDC also emphasized retail in an ongoing effort to digitize the consumer experience.
 Digital signage in retail outlets is in fact the big driver in 2015, IDC found.
 Also remember how the term Internet of Things was first mentioned in a context of supply chain management in retail and consumer goods environment.
+It is mainly in the optimization of processes and of logistics that the IoT offers immediate benefits to retailers.
+However, obviously the customer-facing and inventory-related aspects matter a lot too.

 Connected cars and all the other evolutions in the automotive industry are driving the IoT market as well.

 Add to that the consumer context of IoT and you know why it is such a hot topic.
+Stay tuned for more detailed overviews per industry with various examples of applications in practice and with various use cases per sector.

 The Internet of Things: security challenges